The Asset Management Review: Hong Kong

-On 29 June 2020 the People's Bank of China, the Hong Kong Monetary Authority and the Monetary Authority of Macau jointly announced the launch of the Cross-boundary Wealth Management Connect Pilot Scheme in the Guangdong–Hong Kong–Macao Greater Bay Area.
+A particular area of current focus is the Wealth Management Connect scheme for the Guangdong–Hong Kong–Macao Greater Bay Area, jointly announced on 29 June 2020 by the People's Bank of China, the HKMA and the Monetary Authority of Macau.
 The purpose of Wealth Management Connect is to allow individual residents in the Greater Bay Area to carry out cross-boundary investment in wealth management products distributed by banks in the Greater Bay Area.
-The scheme has a southbound and a northbound components, depending on the residency of the investors.
-The date of formal launch of Wealth Management Connect and implementation details will be separately specified.
+The scheme has a southbound and a northbound component, depending on the residency of the investors.
+A memorandum of understanding on the scheme was entered into on 5 February 2021, aiming to provide a framework for exchange of supervisory information and enforcement cooperation in the three jurisdictions.
+The People's Bank of China Shenzhen Central Sub-branch concluded a consultation on draft implementation details of the scheme on 21 May 2021, with the SFC indicating on 7 June 2021 that the formal launch of Wealth Management Connect is entering its final stages.

-Following the successful implementation of the MRF, the SFC announced it would further explore cooperation arrangements in asset management with other overseas authorities.
-Since October 2018, the SFC has signed memorandums of understanding with the UK Financial Conduct Authority, the Luxembourg Commission de Surveillance du Secteur Financier and the Netherlands Authority for the Financial Markets.
+- memoranda of understanding signed by the SFC with the UK Financial Conduct Authority, the Luxembourg Commission de Surveillance du Secteur Financier, the Netherlands Authority for the Financial Markets and the Securities and Exchange Commission of Thailand.
 The agreements allow eligible Hong Kong public funds and the respective foreign funds to be distributed in the other's markets through a streamlined process.
 The SFC is continuing to explore MRF arrangements with other overseas jurisdictions.

 On 30 July 2018, the Securities and Futures (Amendment) Ordinance 2016 came into operation, and introduced an OFC framework in Hong Kong as an additional investment fund vehicle option.
 Previously, an open-ended investment fund could be established in the form of a unit trust, but not in corporate form owing to various restrictions on capital reduction under Hong Kong company law.